Purpose of critiquing:

 Members should make us aware of any special needs/disabilities/allergies, etc. that could be accommodated.

-Silence cellphones during critiquing.
+Please silence cellphones during critiquing.

 Manuscripts are not emailed in advance.
 Here’s the thinking–we don’t read manuscripts beforehand which is a form of homework.
 The only homework for this group is to write your own WIP. (“Homework” is also problematic for the group in other ways–it requires deadlines, deadlines are missed, people come to meetings unprepared, etc. and the group leader has no desire to police members.)
 Instead, we read aloud from printouts distributed at the meeting and comment and discuss on the spot.
 New members generally find the pace extremely challenging at first, but eventually adapt.
 However, we make no claim that this is a perfect method or it works for everyone.
 Sorry.

 Extra printouts are appreciated (but not required) so people can follow along.
 Printouts should have page numbers, preferably the actual page numbers from the novel so that people have a sense of where a piece fits into the whole.
 Save paper.
 Ask critiquers to share.
 Printouts may be single-spaced and/or on the back of used paper.